MixinNetwork/mixin/doc/mixin-kernel-technical-paper.md

 H_{snap} = \mathrm{BLAKE3}\bigl(\mathrm{EncodePayload}(snapshot)\bigr).
 $$

-Here, $\mathrm{EncodeUnsigned}$ omits transaction authorization signatures, while $\mathrm{EncodePayload}$ omits the snapshot's collective signature and local topological order.
+Here, $\mathrm{EncodeUnsigned}$ omits transaction authorization signatures, while $\mathrm{EncodePayload}$ omits the snapshot's collective signature body and local topological order.
+The payload encoder writes a fixed zero-valued mask field in place of the omitted signature so that the encoding length is stable; this placeholder is deterministic and does not affect the hash.

 Signatures authorize stable content identifiers.
 They do not recursively change the identifiers they sign.